Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/README.md

 }
 ```

-#### Overcoming Log Analytics query size limitations
+#### Overcome Log Analytics query size limitations

-If your query exceeds the service limits, you can refer to the large log query documentation to learn how to overcome them.
+If your query exceeds the service limits, see the large log query documentation to learn how to overcome them.

 ### Metrics query